stephenreid321/metacrisisxyz/Transcripts/Health Index: A Hypothetical Index to Assess the Health of a Society w  Daniel Schmachtenberger.md

 you notice that the buddhists because of this idea of modita are cultivating compassion and compulsion mudita right for all sentient beings in the universe how do i bind myself with the self of all sentient beings and that is really thinking about them wow some kids are in sex slavery right now some [1329](https://www.youtube.com/watch?v=Kr2nhiNCOXo&t=1329.52s)

-animals are in factory farms some like how do i think about the greater world how do i bind myself to it and it's from there that the valve the bodhisattva arises how do i become of greatest use to all sentient beings not just myself because myself what is best for me and what's best for all sentient beings is the same when i bind myself to all of [1349](https://www.youtube.com/watch?v=Kr2nhiNCOXo&t=1349.44s)
+animals are in [[factory farm|factory farms]] some like how do i think about the greater world how do i bind myself to it and it's from there that the valve the bodhisattva arises how do i become of greatest use to all sentient beings not just myself because myself what is best for me and what's best for all sentient beings is the same when i bind myself to all of [1349](https://www.youtube.com/watch?v=Kr2nhiNCOXo&t=1349.44s)

 them um in the same way that what's best for me and what's best for the tribe evolutionarily is the same we just extend the tribe to all sentient beings because the sanskrit saying the world is my family right it's that kind of idea okay so now what about anti-coupling reverse coupling my positive emotions are coupled to your [1370](https://www.youtube.com/watch?v=Kr2nhiNCOXo&t=1370.559s)